-We are fortunate to have had access to a second model FG42, and took these photos (click here to download the gallery in high resolution).
+We are fortunate to have had access to a second model FG42, and you can see several dozen detailed photos of it disassembled inside, on the FG42 page of the Vault.
 The rifle was deactivated by removal of the magazine well, but all its internals are intact, and even a destroyed FG42 is a rare bird.

 As always, much higher resolution copies of all the photos are available for free download to anyone willing to sign up for email updates.